 I don't know the actual versions that were used, and the SAM metadata is not helpful.

-#6 Updated by Christopher Backhouse 10 months ago
+#6 Updated by Christopher Backhouse about 1 year ago

 Is there anything else I can add here?
 Can you reproduce the problem?